 What You Need:

 - Butter (2 sticks) – This seems like a lot, but butter is what gives it the melt in your mouth taste.
 It also offers structure.
+I have a great recipe for making your own butter here.

 - Granulated Sugar – Sugar in this recipe is part of the base of the dough.